devitrylouis/devitrylouis.github.io/_posts/2018-10-16-ml-probabilistic-classifiers.md

 ---
 title: 'Probabilistic classifiers'
 date: 2018-10-16
-permalink: /posts/2018/11/probabilistic/
+permalink: /posts/2018/10/ml-probabilistic-classifiers/
 tags:
   - Machine Learning
 ---

-<b>Discriminative learning algorithms</b> Algorithms that try to learn $p(y|x)$ directly (such as logistic regression), or algorithms that try to learn mappings directly from the space of inputs X to the labels {0, 1}, (such as the perceptron algorithm).
+<b>Discriminative learning algorithms</b> are algorithms that try to learn $p(y|x)$ directly (such as logistic regression), or algorithms that try to learn mappings directly from the space of inputs $X$ to the labels ${0, 1}$, (such as the perceptron algorithm).

 <b>Generative learning algorithms:</b> Algorithms that instead try to model $p(x|y)$ (and $p(y)$).